TaylorSchmautz/Rest-api-implementation/README.md

 I used Node.js as my language and used express as well.
 I connect to a mongoDB inorder to hold the information given by the user.
+I ended up using ubuntu to host AWS EC2.